euzu/m3u-filter/README.md

 For running in cli mode, you need to define a `config.yml` file which can be next to the executable or provided with the `-c` cli argument.
 It contains the filter, rename and mapping definitions.

+For running specific targets use the `-t` argument like `m3u-filter -t <target_name> -t <other_target_name>`.
+Target names should be provided in the config.
+The -t option overrides `enabled` attributes of `input` and `target` elements.
+This means, even disabled inputs and targets are processed when the given target name as cli argument matches a target.

 Top level entries in the config files are:
 * `threads` _optional_
 * `api`